helloserve/adventofcode/2016/README.md

 ### Day 2

 A much easier challenge than day 1 I think.
 It was easy to configure and work your way through a double array representation of the keypad.
 Part 2 simply required a broadening of the edge code to check for null values in the keypad configuration.

+### Day 3

+This challenge was really just a triangle class with the logical property.
+The part 2 twist regarding the input transformation was unexpected though - a good candicate for a map().fold() functional implementation.